// overview

 Role-gated

-Actions are only available to admin and super_admin roles.
-Managers and consultants cannot trigger write operations.
+Actions available to admin and super_admin only.
+Managers and consultants cannot trigger writes.

 approve_leaveApprove a pending leave requestconsultant_name, leave_id?